 Specifically, the Group's pipeline includes certain product/process innovations that are not available to key competitors, such as new elastic suspension components made from composite materials, a new oil cooling technology that uses aluminium foam and an innovative particulate emission control system.

 As regards internal risks, namely risks mostly connected with internal activities and with the characteristics of the organisation itself, one of the major risks identified, monitored and actively managed by the Group is the risk of product quality/complaints due to non conformity: in this regard, it is worth drawing attention to the fact that the Sogefi Group considers ongoing quality improvement as a fundamental objective to meet customers’ needs.
-In this regard, a central organisation was set up at Group level with the specific task of monitoring product quality and preventing non-conformities on an ongoing basis through local plant units that operate under its supervision.
-The same focus on quality is placed on the supplier selection and approval process, as well as in the ongoing quality control of supplies used in the manufacturing process (raw materials, semifinished products, etc.), in order to prevent non-conformities in Group products partly or totally due to defective supplies.
-In correlation with the Group's quality policy, 18 plants in the Engine Systems Business Unit and 14 in the Suspension Components Business Unit are currently certified as complying with the international standard ISO TS 16949.
+The same focus on quality is placed on the supplier selection and approval process, as well as in the on-going quality control of supplies used in the manufacturing process (raw materials, semi-finished products, etc.), in order to prevent non-conformities in Group products partly or totally due to defective supplies.
+In correlation with the Group's quality policy, 20 plants in the Suspensions business unit, 15 in the Filtration business unit and 9 in the Air and Cooling business unit are currently certified as complying with the international standard ISO TS 16949.
 Some plants’ systems are certified according to business specifications.
 Unforeseeable risk is adequately covered by insurance, as regards both third party product liability and the potential launch of product recall campaigns.

 With regard to the risks associated with adequacy of managerial support (e.g. the effectiveness/efficiency of Group monitoring and reporting, of internal information flows etc.), information can be found in the “Annual Report on Corporate Governance”.